 Some gently-used baby gear can look fine, but still have hidden hazards for your little one.
 The standards for baby gear like cribs, strollers, and car seats are continuously being updated to keep babies as safe as possible, so you’ll want a newer model.
 In addition, some normal wear and tear on items—like mildew or chipped paint—can be dangerous for your child.

-Here’s a no-nonsense guide to which baby items you can buy used, and which you’ll want to buy new.
+Here’s a no-nonsense guide to which baby items you can buy used, and which you’ll want to buy new or add to your baby registry.

 Baby Products You Can Buy Used